AILAB-CEFET-RJ/HBRKGA/README.md

 # HBRKGA
 HBRKGA is a hyperparameter optimization method for Neural Networks based on BRKGA framework (http://mauricio.resende.info/src/brkgaAPI/).
+We have done experiments comparing HBRKGA with some hyperparameter optimization methods.
+The results and description of our proposal can be found at https://arxiv.org/abs/2011.11062.

 ![hbrkga_flux](https://github.com/MLRG-CEFET-RJ/HBRKGA/blob/main/hbrkga.png)